OpenTechSchool/python-data-intro/core/strings.md

 Confusion warning: The optional argument to split is the *number of times to split the string*, not the number of parts to split it into.
 So splitting it one time creates two strings, splitting it two times creates three strings, etc. A little "got you" moment for the unwary Python programmer!

+# Tip

+Multiple assignment actually makes use of a Python type called a 'tuple' and a notion called 'sequence unpacking'.
+Tuples and sequence unpacking aren't required knowledge to complete this workshop.
+However if you're feeling curious you can have a peek at the [Python tutorial](http://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences) where the concept of a tuple is explained.

 # Counting Votes

 Can you write a program which counts the total number of votes for *White Icicle* radishes?